RAAF M1 [UNSW]

 The RAAF M1 spacecraft is a 3U Cubesat form factor with a nadir facing deployable payload module and two deployable solar arrays.
 As well as monitoring and recording AIS and ADS-B signals from maritime traffic and aircraft, the mission will demonstrate a number of new developments; bespoke mechanical design supporting a large deployable model, a custom UNSW Canberra flight computer, custom deployable antennae and custom software defined radio receivers.
 The programme demonstrates that a system such as this can be developed under a rapid design and development programme.

 The satellite was launched on Spaceflight Industry's SSO-A multi-satellite launch on a Falcon-9 v1.2 (Block 5) rocket.
-Reportedly it was not functional after deployment.
+It failed to communicate after deployment.

 |Type / Application:||Technology|